ben2613/random-picker/README.md

 # Random Picker - Roulette Wheel

+> ⚠️ **DISCLAIMER**: This entire project was created with the assistance of an AI agent.
+All descriptions, features, and technical details mentioned in this README may contain illusions or inaccuracies.

 A beautiful and interactive web application that helps you make random decisions using a colorful roulette wheel with dramatic visual effects.

 ## Features